esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

     - Defines which Rust toolchain to use
       - The toolchain will be `nightly` or `esp` depending on your target.
 - [sdkconfig.defaults]
-    - Contains the overriden values from the ESP-IDF defaults.
+    - Contains the overridden values from the ESP-IDF defaults.

 ## `main.rs`